 If you manage a network that's located outside campus IP space, computers on that network will need specific ports opened in order to be able to maintain a connection with the VPN server and claim an on-campus identity.
 For more information about the ports involved, see Firewall Ports Used for VPN Connections.

 Note that from the blue computer to the VPN server and back, all transmissions are encrypted.
-From the VPN server out to the rest of the world, communications are NOT encrypted.
-The goal of the VPN server is not to make wireless transmissions end-to-end secure; the goal is to permit wireless and off-campus users to access resources on the UIUCnet network without revealing sensitive data such as login names and passwords to anyone close enough to "overhear" it.
+From the VPN server out to the rest of the campus or the world, communications are NOT encrypted.
+The goal of the VPN server is not to make transmissions end-to-end secure; the goal is to provide a secure connection from the computer off-campus back to campus, so that traffic traversing the Internet on it's way to campus is secure.
+This permits off-campus users to access resources on the campus network without revealing sensitive data such as login names and passwords to anyone close enough to "overhear" it.

-The VPN server carries the transmissions securely into the wired part of the UIUCnet network.
-From that point on, however, the wireless users' communications are subject to the same protections and vulnerabilities as any wired computer on the UIUCnet network.
+The VPN server carries the transmissions securely into the wired part of the campus network.
+From that point on, however, the users' communications are subject to the same protections and vulnerabilities as any wired computer on the campus network.
 For more information, see Security and VPN.